flare-foundation/docs/docs/user/delegation/delegation-faq.md

 ## To whom should I delegate my vote power?

-For the ongoing stability of the FTSO it is highly recommended delegating to reliable data providers, i.e., ones that are committed to providing accurate price feeds.
+For the ongoing stability of the FTSO it is highly recommended delegating to reliable data providers, i.e., ones that are committed to providing accurate data.
 Consider the expected reward rate each data provider can offer.

 See [flaremetrics.io](https://flaremetrics.io/) for a list of FTSO data providers.